-Many families need three-row SUVs because they provide seating for more than five passengers, loads of cargo space, and strong towing capacity.
+Many families need a three-row SUV because it’s a packaging solution that provides seating for more than five passengers, loads of cargo space, and strong towing capacity.
 Many also perform well off the beaten path thanks to the availability of all-wheel drive (AWD) and a raised ride height.
 The segment is growing and the competition is only getting hotter between these versatile vehicles.
 The Toyota Highlander and Ford Explorer are household names because of their long-running success in the SUV world.
-Redesigned for the 2020 model year, both SUVs now offer the latest in tech and safety and each one has a hybrid variant.
+Redesigned for the 2020 model year, both SUVs now offer the latest in tech and safety, and each one has a hybrid variant.
 Those in the market for a three-row cannot overlook the Highlander and Explorer.
-But, which one is right for you?
+But which one is right for you?
 Keep reading and we’ll help you decide.

 Regardless of the trim you get, the Highlander and Highlander Hybrid come well equipped with lots of tech and driver-assistance features.
 The base, fleet-only L and LE trims come with an 8.0-inch touchscreen (the same as the Explorer), Apple CarPlay, Android Auto, Amazon Alexa compatibility, SiriusXM satellite radio, and five USB ports.
 The upgraded infotainment system found in the Limited trim adds a navigation system and an 11-speaker JBL audio system.
 The top system (optional in the Limited and standard on Platinum) adds a large 12.3-inch touchscreen (larger than the Explorer’s).
 There are two sizes for the digital instrument cluster screen; the two base trims get a 4.2-inch screen, but the others get a larger 7.0-inch display that’s smaller than the Explorer’s.
 Some other notable tech features include wireless smartphone charging, a rearview mirror camera, and a 10.0-inch head-up display.